 - Total Holding Costs: 12 days x $21.00 = $252.

-The second excel sheet will perform this calculation for you - once you input your company's specific monthly holding costs.
+Once you input your company's specific monthly holding costs, the second Excel sheet will perform this calculation for you.
 Therefore, you must input the following variables inside the blue highlighted areas:

 - Your company's specific monthly holding costs (again, from above).